Nigel Dennis: Life

 Born at his grandfather's house in Surrey, England, Dennis was the son of Lt.-Col. Michael Frederic Beauchamp Dennis, DSO, of the King's Own Scottish Borderers, who came of an old Devonshire family, and Louise, née Bosanquet, whose ancestors were bankers of Huguenot origin.
 (Louise's cousin, the bowler B.J.T.
 Bosanquet, invented the "googly", or "Bosie", as it is sometimes known.
 (Letters to The Times May 1963).
 The family moved to Southern Rhodesia (now Zimbabwe) and after his father's death in action in 1918, his mother married Fitzroy Spencer Griffin.
 Dennis attended school in Rhodesia.
-At fifteen, he joined his uncle, Ernan Forbes Dennis, a British diplomat working in Vienna as Vice-Consul (a cover for his real role as MI6 Head of Station with responsibility for Austria, Hungary and Yugoslavia), and his wife, Phyllis Bottome, the novelist.
+At fifteen he joined his uncle, Ernan Forbes Dennis (a British diplomat who had worked as vice-consul in Vienna as a cover for his real role as MI6 head of station with responsibility for Austria, Hungary and Yugoslavia), and his wife, the novelist Phyllis Bottome, at their school in Kitzbühel.
 Dennis's further education was completed at the Odenwaldschule in Germany, a progressive co-educational establishment, after which he returned to England.
 He remained there for four years until 1934, when he went to the United States to work as a journalist.

-Dennis was married twice, firstly to Marie-Madeleine Massias, from Charente-Maritime, France.
+Dennis was married twice, first to Marie-Madeleine Massias, from Charente-Maritime, France.
 They had two daughters, Frederica Freer and Michie Herbert, a sculptor.
 His second marriage was to the actress Beatrice Ann Hewart Matthew.

 He spent his last years mostly in Malta and died in Gloucestershire in July 1989.